QubesOS/qubesos.github.io/pages/tour.md

 What is Qubes OS?
 -----------------

-Qubes is a security-oriented operating system (OS).
-The OS is the software which runs all the other programs on a computer.
+Qubes OS is a security-oriented operating system (OS).
+The OS is the software that runs all the other programs on a computer.
 Some examples of popular OSes are Microsoft Windows, Mac OS X, Android, and iOS.
 Qubes is free and open-source software (FOSS).
 This means that everyone is free to use, copy, and change the software in any way.
 It also means that the source code is